Skip to content

 3. Query Tool

-For the first three display modes, the query results return a maximum of 2,000 records by default.
-To adjust the number of returned records, specify it via the slimit parameter, with a maximum of 10,000 data records returned.
+In the first three display modes, query results return a maximum of 2,000 records by default.
+To adjust the number of records returned, you can specify the slimit parameter, with a maximum of 10,000 data records.

-In Time Series Mode, you can display the query data by selecting different time intervals.
+In Time Series Mode, you can display query data by selecting different time intervals.

-The return results of the "Query Tool" are consistent with those in "Shortcut > Query Tool".
-If you add multiple queries and enable the status, the results of the first query are returned by default; a maximum of 2,000 records can be exported.
+The results returned by the "Query Tool" are consistent with those in "Shortcut > Query Tool".
+If you add multiple queries and enable status, the results of the first query are returned by default; a maximum of 2,000 records can be exported.

-The Prom mode supports exporting query results; if a time range is specified in the PromQL query statement, all data within that range is displayed, unaffected by the page time widget.
+Prom mode supports exporting query results.
+If a time range is specified in the PromQL query statement, all data within that range is displayed, unaffected by the page's Time Widget.

-For more details on data querying, refer to Chart Query and Query Tool.
+For more information on data queries, refer to Chart Queries and Query Tool.

 Query History